topherCantrell/retro-SBCs/README.md

 <img src="art/6502-bottom.jpg" alt="6502 Bottom" height="300"/>

   - CPU: 65C02 running at 2MHz
-  - RAM: 32K (plus 128 bytes in RIOT chip)
+  - RAM: 16K (32K as two banks of 16K switchable by jumpers or software plus 128 bytes in RIOT chip)
-  - ROM: 32K (4 banks of 8K switchable by jumpers or software)
+  - ROM: 16K (32K as two banks of 16K switchable by jumpers or software)
   - IO: 6532 Riot chip (used by Atari2100)
   - Serial: 6850ACIA